-Hermosa Natural Park in Los Angeles is a must-see for the tourists like to discover hidden treasure.
+Hermosa Natural Park in Los Angeles is a must-see for tourists discovering hidden treasures.
 It is a great place to take photographs of the city skyline.
-Best time to visit is in the late afternoon when light conditions are pristine and the park becomes relatively quiet.
-From the top of the hill near the famous bench with a view overlooking downtown LA, you will get a great portrait opportunity.
-Vista Hermosa Park is a must see if you are visiting Los Angeles.
+The best time to visit is in the late afternoon when the park becomes quiet and light conditions are pristine.
+You will get a great portrait opportunity from the top of the hill near the famous bench with a view overlooking downtown LA.
+Vista Hermosa Park is a must-see if you are visiting Los Angeles.

 Walk Over 1st.
 Street Bridge